Anti-aging Moroccan Argan Oil

-What is happening to this resource?
+What is Happening to this Plant Resource?

 You would think that Moroccans would be trying to protect this important resource. but argan oil is a fairly recent, and booming, fad in the beauty industry.
 How is the country responding to the production and cultivation of this resource?

 - Grows only in the south-west of Morocco - roughly between Essaouira and Agadir